nspcc-dev/neo-go/docs/cli.md

 some metadata for these tokens to function properly.
 Native NEO or GAS are known to NeoGo by default, but other tokens are not.
-NeoGo can get this metadata from the specified RPC server, but that's an additional request to make, so if you care about command processing delay you can import token metadata into the wallet with `wallet nep17 import` command.
+NeoGo can get this metadata from the specified RPC server, but that's an additional request to make.
+So, if you care about command processing delay, you can import token metadata into the wallet with `wallet nep17 import` command.
 It'll be stored in the `extra` section of the wallet.
 ```